AqwamCreates/DataPredict-Neural/docs/Roadmap.md

 * Generalized N-Dimensional Convolution Layer And Pooling Layer

-  * Currently we have up to 3 dimensional kernels.
+  * Currently, we have up to 3 dimensional kernels.

   * Useful for pushing the boundaries of convolutional neural networks.